The best sales to shop today: Mac Mini, Arlo, Old Navy and more - CNN Underscored

 Loftie Clock ($129, originally $165; byloftie.com)

 Loftie is here to replace your smartphone as your alarm clock.
 Snag the sleek, smart device for just $129 (this discount is automatically applied at checkout), down from its usual price of $165.
-Not only does it wake you up and wind you down with tons of soothing sounds, it also features wellness content like built-in meditations, white noise capabilities, a nightlight and more snooze-worthy (in a good way!) features.
+Not only does it wake you up and wind you down with tons of soothing sounds, it also features wellness content like built-in meditations, white noise capabilities, a night light and more snooze-worthy (in a good way!) features.
 Read more about Loftie in our full review here.

 Instant Pot Duo 7-in-1 Electric Pressure Cooker, Disney Mickey Mouse, 6-Quart ($59, originally $79; walmart.com)